 With the internet comes a huge amount of new data that is gathered constantly.
 This information is crucial for marketing professionals to sift through and use to develop new, effective strategies that are tailored for the consumer.

 Social media has completely changed the way marketing research is conducted.
 For better or worse, the internet now allows customers to provide unedited feedback about a company’s product through social media.
-Complaints and praises for a company is given daily on sites like Yelp and a company’s Twitter account, giving businesses ideas to change or adjust their marketing campaigns or products.

 New Marketing Jobs